yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 This note aims to establish shared expectations within our research group.
 As the PI, my primary goal is to cultivate a supportive and inspiring research environment where motivated and talented students and postdocs can conduct impactful research, grow as researchers, and build strong foundations for their careers.
 I believe this can only be achieved through shared understanding and goals.

-I acknowledge that overly rigid structures can hinder innovation.
-However, well-defined group dynamics foster a productive and creative environment.
+While overly rigid structures can hinder innovation, well-defined group dynamics foster a productive and creative environment.
 As our perspectives evolve with experience and knowledge, your input is invaluable in shaping our group's structure and goals.
 Please feel free to share your thoughts or questions about this.
 I will continue updating this document to incorporate feedback from group members and reflect my evolving mentoring experiences.

 ## Research Projects
 I will ensure that each member in our group (except undergraduates) has at least one leading research project that can result in a first-author journal publication.
 We will collaboratively develop research projects that align with your interests and funding opportunities.
 While I will propose potential research directions, our goal is to find projects that inspire you and contribute to the group's overall objectives.